Opera Lyra Ottawa

 Opera Lyra Ottawa (OLO) was a non-profit professional opera company based in Ottawa, Ontario, Canada.
 It was founded in 1984 by Canadian soprano Diana Gilchrist after the demise of the National Arts Centre's annual summer opera productions.
 The company performed fully staged and concert version operas in their original language with French and English surtitles at the National Arts Centre as well as running outreach and young artist programs.

-As of 14 October 2015, Opera Lyra has ceased operations.
+As of 14 October 2015, Opera Lyra had ceased operations.